jhuggins/anti-racist-data/template/README.md

 ## Sources and Licenses

 Provide sources for all data.
-If they differ from the defaults, specify the license(s) for the data and scripts.
+Specify the license(s) for any data and scripts if those licenses differ from the defaults given in the [README](../README.md).